psychemedia/storytelling-notes/molly-whuppie.md

 ```

-It is from Jacobs we seem to get the commonly used *Molly Whuppie* name, which he coined from the original *Mally Whuppie* source tale reprinted from the *Folk-Lore Journal* of 1884:
+It's from Jacobs that we seem to get the commonly used *Molly Whuppie* name, which he coined from the original *Mally Whuppie* source tale reprinted from the *Folk-Lore Journal* of 1884:

 ```{admonition} *Molly Whuppie*, Jacobs' *English Fairy Tales*, 1890
 :class: dropdown